IM Edited

 • Involve at least two potential customers for the innovation or product being used in the project

-• Eligible companies operating within the three approved testbeds may submit a project proposal to the IM program upon agreeing to IM’s program conditions.
+• Eligible Solution Adopters operating within any of the four approved testbeds may submit a project proposal to the IM program upon agreeing to IM’s program conditions.
 Please contact the IM program for more information.

 The Integrated Marketplace co-funds projects alongside industry partners.
 Industry co-funding is required to demonstrate a high level of commitment from the potential customer to procuring the product if it can demonstrate sufficient benefits.